xrdesign/embodiedcode.net/docs/coding-tool.md

 To Grab an Object or Node:

-Use the Oculus Grip Buttons to grab or scale a object/node.
+Use the Oculus Grip Buttons to grab or scale an object/node.